Sovereign Harbour Residents Association banner

 The rentcharge consists of two main parts:

 1. The Southern Water (SW) Charge.
-The SHT covenants with the homeowner to apply the SW Charge towards the cost of execution of the Littoral Drift obligations and of the maintenance and improvement of the beach and sea defences within the vicinity of the Harbour, and towards Harbour maintenance.
-This was set at £75 per property in 1988 and varies in accordance with the change in the Retail Price Index (i.e. it has steadily increased).
+The SHT covenants with the homeowner to apply the SW Charge towards the cost of executing the Littoral Drift obligations and the maintenance and improvement of the beach and sea defences within the vicinity of the Harbour and towards Harbour maintenance.
+This was set at £75 per property in 1988 and varied by the change in the Retail Price Index (i.e. it has steadily increased).

 2. The Marina Charge.
-The Marina Charge is described as "all costs and expenses reasonably and properly incurred in connection with or incidental to the cleansing, repair and maintenance of the Harbour and the waterways".
+The Marina Charge is "all costs and expenses reasonably and properly incurred in connection with or incidental to the cleansing, repair and maintenance of the Harbour and the waterways."

 3. There is a third part that not everyone pays.
 The Berth Charge is only applicable to owners of privately owned berths.